truenas/documentation/content/CORE/UserRecommends/OpenVPN.md

 ![OpenVPNServiceStart](/images/UserProvided/OpenVPNServiceStart.png "OpenVPN Service Start")

-Test if the connection is working using curl ifconfig.me in a terminal for example (it should give you the IP from the VPN connection and not from your "local" connection, turn the OpenVPN client service on and off to see the difference).
+Test if the connection is working using `curl ifconfig.me` in a terminal for example.
+It should give you the IP from the VPN connection and not from your "local" connection, turn the OpenVPN client service on and off to see the difference.

 Logs of the OpenVPN client can be found in <file>/var/log/messages</file> and <file>/var/log/daemon</file>.